What are the symptoms of Covid that I should look for?

-No is the short answer, all those in the household need to isolate.
-You need to get the symptomatic person tested.
-Tests can be got online.
-New tests are released each day at 10am and 8pm.
-As long as a negative test is received then isolating can cease and the children can return to school.
+No is the short answer.
+They need to be tested using a PCR tests.
+Tests can be booked online.
+New tests are released each day.
+As long as a negative test is received then isolating can cease and the child can return to school.

 How do I get a test?

 Tests are released each day at 10am and 8pm and can be booked using this link - https://www.gov.uk/get-coronavirus-test

 Please do let us know if you are booking a test for someone in your household.
 Please also let us know if you have trouble booking a test.

 We would kindly ask us that you let us know the outcome of the test once the result is received.

 What happens should there be a positive case at school?